Ariedam64/MagicGarden-modMenu/README.md

-# MagicGarden Mod Menu — first rough cut
+# MagicGarden Mod Menu, first rough cut

 > "It works, I promise."
 This is the very first release of my Magic Garden mod menu.
 It is rough, it is messy, it is absolutely not optimised… but it does what I need for now.